beyondkmp/check-24-hours-time/README.md

 # Check 24 hours time

-## A thin wrapper native interface to get the 24 hours time format
+## A thin wrapper native interface to check the system setting is the 24 hours time format

 ## Goals